AstraZeneca/KAZU/docs/ontology_parser.rst

             return df

 That's it!
-The datasource is now ready for integration into Kazu, and can be referenced as a mapping target or elsewhere
+The datasource is now ready for integration into Kazu, and can be referenced as a mapping target or elsewhere.